awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 # Microsoft SQL Server on Amazon RDS<a name="CHAP_SQLServer"></a>

 Amazon RDS supports DB instances running several versions and editions of Microsoft SQL Server\.
 The most recent supported version of each major version is shown following\.
 For the full list of supported versions, editions, and RDS engine versions, see [Version and Feature Support on Amazon RDS](#SQLServer.Concepts.General.FeatureSupport)\.
-+ SQL Server 2017 RTM \(CU\) 14\.00\.3035\.2\.v1, released per [KB4293805](https://support.microsoft.com/en-us/help/4293805) on August 14, 2018\.
++ SQL Server 2017 RTM \(CU13\) 14\.00\.3049\.1, released per [KB4466404](https://support.microsoft.com/en-us/help/4483666/on-demand-hotfix-update-package-for-sql-server-2017-cu13) on January 01, 2019\.
-+ SQL Server 2016 SP2 \(CU2 \+ Security Update\) 13\.00\.5201\.2\.v1, released per [KB4458621](https://support.microsoft.com/en-us/help/3177312/sql-server-2016-build-versions) on August 21, 2018\.
++ SQL Server 2016 SP2 \(CU3\) 13\.00\.5216\.0, released per [KB4466404](https://support.microsoft.com/en-us/help/4483666/on-demand-hotfix-update-package-for-sql-server-2017-cu13) on September 20, 2018\.
 + SQL Server 2014 SP2 CU10 12\.00\.5571\.0, released per [KB4052725](https://support.microsoft.com/en-us/help/2936603/sql-server-2014-build-versions) on January 16, 2018\.
 + SQL Server 2012 SP4 GDR 11\.00\.7462\.6, released per [KB4057116](https://support.microsoft.com/en-us/help/4057116/security-update-for-vulnerabilities-in-sql-server) on January 12, 2017\.
 + SQL Server 2008 R2 SP3 GDR 10\.50\.6560\.0, released per [KB4057113](https://support.microsoft.com/en-us/help/4057113/security-update-for-vulnerabilities-in-sql-server) on January 6, 2018\.
-This release isn't available in the US East \(Ohio\), Canada \(Central\), and EU \(London\) AWS Regions\.
+This release isn't available in the US East \(Ohio\), Canada \(Central\), and EU \(London\) AWS Regions\. **DEPRECATED\!
+Avoid installing this version\.
+Upgrade existing instances before June 1, 2019, to avoid automatic upgrade\.**

 For information about licensing for SQL Server, see [Licensing Microsoft SQL Server on Amazon RDS](SQLServer.Concepts.General.Licensing.md)\.
 For information about SQL Server builds, see this Microsoft support article about [the latest SQL Server builds](https://support.microsoft.com/en-us/help/957826)\.

 With Amazon RDS, you can create DB instances and DB snapshots, point\-in\-time restores, and automated or manual backups\.
 DB instances running SQL Server can be used inside a VPC\.
 You can also use SSL to connect to a DB instance running SQL Server, and you can use TDE to encrypt data at rest\.
-Amazon RDS currently supports Multi\-AZ deployments for SQL Server using SQL Server Mirroring or Always On as a high\-availability, failover solution\.
+Amazon RDS currently supports Multi\-AZ deployments for SQL Server using SQL Server Database Mirroring \(DBM\) or Always On Availability Groups \(AGs\) as a high\-availability, failover solution\.

 In order to deliver a managed service experience, Amazon RDS does not provide shell access to DB instances, and it restricts access to certain system procedures and tables that require advanced privileges\.
 Amazon RDS supports access to databases on a DB instance using any standard SQL client application such as Microsoft SQL Server Management Studio\.
 Amazon RDS does not allow direct host access to a DB instance via Telnet, Secure Shell \(SSH\), or Windows Remote Desktop Connection\.
 When you create a DB instance, you are assigned to the *db\_owner* role for all databases on that instance, and you have all database\-level permissions except for those that are used for backups\.
 Amazon RDS manages backups for you\.